 Growing numbers of people use CBD products, for an ever-expanding list of reasons.
 It’s a process that is supported by worldwide clinical trials focused on gathering evidence and insights into CBD benefits.
-But a major question is, does CBD thin your blood?
+But a major question (and one of our most popular) is, does CBD thin your blood?

 One of the increasingly popular reasons for ingesting CBD is to create an improvement in the way blood flows around the human body.